aravindiiitb/ProtonnTask/README.md

 Run the ProtonnMain.java

 # Serialization Logic
-Step 1: Init MyCustomObj with any values of your choice.
+Step 1: Init MyCustomObj with any values of your choice. <br />
 Step 2: Convert every attr of the object created in the above step to 8-bit binary and write it to a file.
 Also, insert a 8-bit binary version of delimiter.

 # Deserialization Logic
-Step 1: Read the file in chunks on 8bits.
+Step 1: Read the file in chunks on 8bits. <br />
-Step 2: convert the 8bits to string.
+Step 2: convert the 8bits to string. <br />
-Step 3: Split the derived string at &.
+Step 3: Split the derived string at &. <br />
-Step 4: Assign them in the same order as serialized.
+Step 4: Assign them in the same order as serialized. <br />